 A male guest experienced a ghost that took a keen interest in his pants.
 The guest stated that the ghostly figure tugged on his pants until they were removed.

 Other guests have encountered problems with the elevator where it will go to floors not requested or simply not work until an unseen force allows it to go.

 Some people have felt that they are being either watched or followed when they are walking around the hallways of the hotel as well.

 There is no doubt that the Claremont Hotel is one of California’s most haunted hotels.

 History of Claremont Hotel & Spa

-Once again what remained of the castle and the property changed hands.
-Frank Havens is believed to have won the property and the future Claremont Hotel in a game of poker.
-Building of the new hotel began in 1905 courtesy of Havens, his partner Frank “Borax” Smith, and the “Claremont Hotel Company.”
-After delays in construction due to the 1906 San Francisco Earthquake and the Panic of 1907, as well as the purchase of additional land, the Claremont Hotel opened its doors in 1915.
+The new hotel building began in 1905 courtesy of Havens, his partner Frank “Borax” Smith, and the “Claremont Hotel Company.”
+After delays in construction due to the 1906 San Francisco Earthquake and the Panic of 1907 and the purchase of additional land, the Claremont Hotel opened its doors in 1915.

 During the history of the hotel, the Claremont Hotel was involved in a unique legal battle.
 Due to the hotel’s proximity to the University of California’s Berkeley campus, alcohol was not permitted for sale in the hotel.

 After years of debates, it came to pass that the Claremont Hotel’s actual distance to the Berkeley campus was over a mile.
 The hotel went on to build a bar on the premises.